How to use Threaded Inserts

 square or your head will not sit square on your decoy.

-Step 9: Using the 5/16" drill bit, drill the hole for the insert.
-Again, only go as deep as the masking tape you gauged in Step 5.
+Step 5: Using the 5/16" drill bit, drill the hole for the insert.
+Again, only go as deep as the masking tape you gauged in Step 1 or the depth the hole need to be to allow the eyebolt up into the head.

 insert.
 It doesn't take much adhesive and most will squeeze out when you